Our Petrol is E10

 Drive Carbon Neutral

 As a conscientious fuel supplier, we understand the challenges that face road users who want to achieve a lower carbon future.
-The principle of the scheme allows for motorists to neutralise the impact of their emissions by paying an additional 2ppl at an ATF ‘Carbon Neutral Pump’ and offsetting the carbon emissions created by their fuel burn.
+At NO EXTRA COST TO YOU, we’ll offset the impact of the emissions created from your fuel usage every time you fill up at our forecourts.
+We’ll buy carbon credits to offset the carbon dioxide (CO) emissions generated by the fuel you use.

-We are the only fuel distributor in Jersey which supplies renewable road fuel which complies with UK legislation that requires petrol and diesel to have a bio-fuel content of at least 5% and 7% respectively.
-Only petrol and diesel with this level of biofuel content or greater can be sold in the UK.
+We are the only fuel distributor in Jersey which supplies renewable road fuel which complies with UK legislation that requires petrol and diesel to have a bio-fuel content of 10% and 7% respectively.
+Petrol and diesel with this level of biofuel content is the standard sold in the UK.

 Bio-fuel is a low carbon sustainable fuel, reducing carbon emissions.

 Every car since 2011 has been fully warranted to use these fuels in order to deliver low emissions and the fuel consumption and performance motorists expect.
-Older vehicles that aren’t warranted can still use this grade of fuel.
+You can check if your car, motorbike or moped can use E10 petrol by using the E10 vehicle checker here.

 Diesel fuel in the UK already contains up to 7% biodiesel and has done for more than 10 years.
 ATF use B7 diesel.